aditya-azad/destined/README.md

 ## Tiny features

 - Optionally add date/time/repeat
+- Date
   - Writing `t` in date section adds today's date to the task date
+  - Writing `tom` in date section adds tomorrow's date to the task date
+- Repeat
   - Writing `d`, `w`, `m`, `y` in repeat section makes the task repeatable on daily, weekly, monthly, yearly basis
   - Once the task is done a new date is added to it depending on the repeat value

 ## Disclaimer